South Shields Town Hall: The new town hall

 The design involved a symmetrical main frontage with thirteen bays facing onto Westoe Road with the end bays projected forward as pavilions; the central section of three bays, which also projected forward, featured a doorway with a stone surround on the ground floor, a round headed window on the first floor flanked by paired Ionic order columns with a broken pediment above.
 Above the pediment was a seated figure supported by two reclining figures.
 The architect installed a 46.6 meters high clock tower, with a belfry (with figures representing the four seasons of the year at the corners) and a copper galleon on top, which rose above the north pavilion.
 A main bell and four quarter bells were installed in the clock tower by Taylor of Loughborough, to play the Westminster Quarters; the clock, by Potts & Sons, was set going by a Mrs Gladys Willie at noon on 21 October 1908.
 A statue by Albert Toft depicting Queen Victoria was erected outside the town hall on 7 May 1913.
-(Note: The statue was relocated in Chichester in 1949 but returned to South Shields in 1981.)
+(Note: The statue was moved to a new location within the town (a small garden on the corner of Laygate Lane and Dean Road occupying the site of the current Chichester Metro station) in 1949 but returned to its original site in 1981.)

 Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall on 29 October 1954.
 In order to provide additional office space, a modern extension along Beach Road was opened by the mayor, Alderman Jack Richardson, on 19 October 1960.